It's a Wonderful Knife: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 14 critics, indicating "mixed or average" reviews.

 Chicago Sun-Timess Richard Roeper gave the film a score of two and half out of four, writing "As you'd expect, It's a Wonderful Knife is filled with blood-spattered twists on holiday movie tropes.
 Unfortunately, there are few surprises and only a handful of genuine scares, and the film suffers from subpar lighting and occasionally clunky editing.
 It's a Knife in need of some sharpening".
 J. Kim Murphy of Variety wrote "MacIntyre's direction is unfussy enough for It's a Wonderful Knife to recover from such awkward moments.
 But the frequent stabs at horror are just as easily forgotten.
 The genre slant promised by the title seems to be less of a tonal responsibility than an excuse to abruptly break out into the occasional suspense set piece".
 He ended his review with "The film is defined by an overruling superfluousness — it's the sort of thing people might be satisfied with watching from the corner of their eyes while wrapping presents".

 Meagan Navarro of Bloody Disgusting scored the film three out of five and said "MacIntyre's latest may not quite seamlessly nail its high concept genre mashup, but with some outstanding performances and a sweet gooey emotional center, it effectively tugs at your heartstrings and captures the spirit of Christmas".
 Robert Daniels writing for RogerEbert.com gave a score of three and half out of four, "It's A Wonderful Knife has plenty of attributes—charm, blood, and angst—that should fit right in at any family holiday gathering".

+Awards & Nominations

+Nominee, Outstanding Film, 35th GLAAD Media Awards.

+Winner, Best Film To Watch With A Crowd, 2023 Toronto After Dark Film Festival.

+Winner, After Dark Spirit Award, 2023 Toronto After Dark Film Festival.

+Winner, Matea Pasaric, Best Costume Design for a Motion Picture, 2024 Leo Awards.

+Nominee, Jess McLeod, Best Supporting Performance in a Motion Picture, 2024 ACTRA Awards.

+Nominee, Erin Boyes, Best Supporting Performance in a Motion Picture, 2024 Leo Awards.